-Your role as advisor is voluntary.
-The rewards of assisting with undergraduate research are various, including:
+Your role as faculty member in support of an Honors Capstone project is voluntary.
+The rewards of assisting Honors students with a capstone include:

-As teachers, we recognize that these important intangible rewards justify our dedicating a certain amount of time to our students.
-We leave it to each potential advisor to judge how much and whether the moment is propitious, and we thank each of you -- and you have been many, from many parts of this institution -- for your invaluable contribution to this important learning effort, both now and then again as the individual IP concludes.
+As professors, we recognize that these important intangible rewards justify our dedicating a certain amount of time to our students.
+We leave it to each potential faculty member to judge how much and whether the moment is propitious, and we thank each of you -- and you have been many, from many parts of this institution -- for your invaluable contribution to this important learning effort.

-Independent Projects must be completed and grade submitted before a student graduates in order to meet HP requirements and to be acknowledged on the student's transcript and diploma.
+The Honors Capstone must be completed and grade submitted before a student graduates in order to satisfy the Honors Program capstone requirement and to be acknowledged on the student's transcript and diploma.

 Honors students have the ability to convert a non-Honors course for Honors credit by adding an independent project type of component to an existing course.
 We encourage both Honors and non-Honors faculty alike to support Honors students in utilizing this unique approach to add additional depth and rigor.
 The role faculty members play in this process is to work with the student to identify ways in which additional depth and rigor can be added to a course so that it can count for Honors credit.
 Examples of additional work for course conversions include:

 More information about this option can be found on our Honors Course Conversion website.